-activities were faces major constraints.
-In some countries, short food chains, including urban and peri-urban agriculture were not considered essential economic activities.
-Seasonal labourers were and are still not available in some contexts, and distribution systems collapsed at a time of year where European and North American countries shifted from winter to the spring and summer season which largely depends on migrant farm workers.
-Beside the constraints on short supply chains and territorial markets, export agriculture was restricted by some countries and net Importing countries were challenged by restricted commodity flows.
-Demand for medical supplies (PPE) and personnel in cities may exacerbate availability of PPE and doctors in rural areas and small towns and cities, already lacking in health services in comparison with cities.
+Farming activities faced major constraints.
+In some countries, short food chains, including urban and peri-urban agriculture, were not considered as essential economic activities.
+Seasonal labourers were not, and still are not, available in some contexts, and distribution systems collapsed at a time of year when European and North American countries shifted from winter to spring and into the summer season, which largely depends on migrant farm workers.
+Alongside the constraints on short supply chains and territorial markets, exports of agricultural produce were restricted by some countries and net importer countries were challenged by the restrictions on commodity flows.

+Demand for medical supplies, such as personal protective equipment (PPE) and medical personnel in cities might also exacerbate the limited availability of PPE and medical personnel in rural areas and small towns and cities; these already often lack the same level of health service provision as cities.